nkateko75/Python-Financial-calculator/README.md

 #Example
 -Prompting for Inputs
-Choose either 'investment' or 'bond' from the menu below to proceed: investment - to calculate the amount of money you will earn on interest. bond - to calculate the amount of money you will have to repay on a home loan. investment
+- Choose either 'investment' or 'bond' from the menu below to proceed:
+- investment - to calculate the amount of money you will earn on interest.
+- bond - to calculate the amount of money you will have to repay on a home loan.
+- investment
-Please enter the amount of money that you want to deposit / invest: 1000 Please enter the interest rate (as percentage.
-NB! only enter the number): 5 Please enter the number of years you plan on investing for: 10 Do you want either “simple” or “compound" interest? compound
+- Please enter the amount of money that you want to deposit / invest: 1000
+- Please enter the interest rate (as percentage.
+NB! only enter the number): 5
+- Please enter the number of years you plan on investing for: 10
+- Do you want either “simple” or “compound" interest? compound

 -Output
-The total amount that you will receive after 10 years is: 1628.894626777442
+-The total amount that you will receive after 10 years is: 1628.894626777442